 How to serve goose

-Seasonally and traditionally the rich meat of goose pairs well with apples, so try serving with a classic Bramley apple sauce or using cider in the gravy.
+Seasonally and traditionally, the rich meat of goose pairs well with apples.
+Try serving with a classic Bramley apple sauce or using cider in the gravy.

 Enjoyed this?
 Try our favourite goose recipes:

 Roast goose with potato & stuffing